BlockChain-Station/docs/tutorials/deploy-a-smart-contract.md

 ## **Requirements**

 * Bytecode (compiled code) of your smart contract
-* ENTERt for gas costs
+* TPLAY for gas costs
 * Deployment script/plugin
 * Access to an Enter node, either by running your own node or API access to a node.